What cars are ULEZ compliant?

-Find out which petrol and diesel cars are exempt, how to check if your car is ULEZ-compliant – and, crucially, how to avoid the ULEZ charges.
+You can check your car’s ULEZ compliance now with our ULEZ checker, and read on to find out which petrol and diesel cars are compliant – and, crucially, how to avoid the ULEZ charges.

 Is my car ULEZ compliant?